Napa Humane’s Resource Guide

 To visit: Monday – Saturday 12 noon to 4:45 p.m.

-A division of Napa County Department of Environmental Management
+A division of Napa County Department of Public Works

 Provides for the care of stray and quarantined animals and accepts owner-surrendered animals.
-Offers pets for adoptions.
+Offers pets for adoption.
 Provides animal licensing and kennel permits.
-Operates low cost vaccination clinics four times per year, and microchipping on a walk-in basis.
+Offers low-cost microchipping on a walk-in basis.
 Handles lost and found pet reports for all of Napa County.
 Rents humane traps.
 Offers euthanasia services for privately owned pets.

 Napa County Animal Services

 A division of the Napa County Sheriff’s Department

 Responds to complaints of stray, sick, or injured animals in the unincorporated areas of Napa County, the City of Napa, and the City of American Canyon.
 Responsible for rabies control and investigations of animal cruelty complaints and animal bite cases.